Supercritical-subcritical correspondence, asymmetric effects and antisymmetric corrections near a critical point

+It has been suggested that the asymmetric terms originate from linear mixing: the coefficients $D_1$ and $D_2$ in Eq.~(\ref{eq:diameter2}) depend on $a_3, b_2$ and $\tan\varphi$ in Eq.~(\ref{eq:complete_scalingh123})~\cite{anisimov1998nature}.
+Essentially, this linear mixing maps the original order parameter $\phi_1$, which has $Z_2$ symmetry, to a combination of the physical order parameter (density $\rho$) and entropy $S$ (see SM~Sec.~S1~\cite{supplement}).
+Reverting this mapping then gives rise to the asymmetric behavior of $\rho$.
+Note that, the linear mixing Eq.~(\ref{eq:complete_scalingh123}) is independent of the specific choice of parameterization used in the linear scaling theory.

-The above setting provides a convenient theoretical model to compute EOSs near the critical point, such as those for the order parameter $\rho(P,T)$ and response function $\kappa_T(P,T)$.
-Based on these EOSs, we can obtain the supercritical boundary lines $L^{\pm}$ following the procedure proposed in Ref.~\cite{li2023thermodynamic} (see Appendix A).
-The idea is to locate the maxima of response functions along lines in parallel to the reference line (i.e., the critical isochore $\rho = \rho_{\rm c}$ line).
+The above setting provides a standard theoretical model to compute $\rho(P,T)$ and $\kappa_T(P,T)$ near the critical point, based on which we can obtain $L^{\pm}$ (see Appendix A).
+The basic idea is to locate the maxima of response functions along lines in parallel to the reference line (i.e., the critical isochore $\rho = \rho_{\rm c}$ line).
 Along $L^{\pm}$ lines, $P$ and $\rho$ follow universal scalings when $\Delta \hat{T} \to 0$~\cite{li2023thermodynamic, lv2024quantum, wang2024quantum, wang2025analogous, cui2025emergent}, \beq